raviolishipping/woocommerce-plugin/README.txt

 ## About Ravioli
 Ravioli makes using reusable shipping boxes as convenient as cardboard boxes for ecommerce shops.
-After you ship your products in a Ravioli box, we take care of getting back the empty boxes and preparing for their next adventure.
+After you ship your products in a Ravioli box, we take care of getting back the empty boxes and preparing it for its next adventure.

 By replacing cardboard boxes with reusable boxes, ecommerce shops can cut down their CO2 emissions use of resources.